openluopworld/simon_speck_on_avr/README.md

 Just like the triathone, <b>some data such as masterKeys and counter are not stored in flash.
 They are just initialized in RAM.</b>
 <a href="http://perso.uclouvain.be/fstandae/lightweight_ciphers/">http://perso.uclouvain.be/fstandae/lightweight_ciphers/</a>

+# ARM_for_Triathlon
+Try to implement simon and speck on ARM according to the interface provided in the paper.
+Only key schudule, one block of encryption and decryption is implemented now.
+And the correctness of the program is not verified.

 # Something needs to be improved
 1. The code in directory <b>AVR</b> is old.
 Some instructions such as <b>adiw</b> and <b>cpi</b> can be used to reduce the number of code.<br>